michaelneale/goose-ci/README.md

 ```

-It will do its best to complete the task as part of your workflow (with the tools it has) and then if it succeeds, it succeeds.
+It will do its best to complete the task as part of your workflow (with the tools it has) and return success if it was successful.

-The output could be used to open a pull request, if triggered from a github issue for example.
+If it succeeds, it will have enhanced your code, and then you could open a pull request, if triggered from a github issue for example.

 TODO: actual examples